fpw/SoCDP8/README.md

 Peripherals are implemented on the **ARM CPU** on the **SoC**.

-This makes device implementation, like the teletype, fairly easy.
+This makes device implementation such as the teletype fairly easy.

 Code for peripherals can access the onboard <br>
 **SD Card** to retrieve *tapes*, *disk images*, ..

 When connected to the **Ethernet** / **WiFi**, the system, including <br>
-it's peripherals, can be controlled with a **Web Browser**.
+its peripherals, can be controlled with a **Web Browser**.

 <br>
 <br>